|

 There is a Rules

 Committee.
-The Rules Committee will consist of 3-4 league
+The Rules Committee will consist of 3-4

-owners/members selected by the commissioner.
-A Rules Committee
+league owners/members selected by the commissioner.
+A

-member will retain that post until removed by the commissioner, the
+Rules Committee member will retain that post until

-member resigns from the position, or the member is no longer an
+position, or the member is no longer an owner of team

-owner of team within the league.
+within the league.

 New Rule Proposals